Location & Travel

 Every wedding is unique, and for that it ultimately comes down to what your vision and layout is for the day.
 A second-photographer is especially great if the bride & groom are getting ready in separate locations.
 For the rest of the day it allows me to focus more on the bride and groom and the second photographer more on the guests and venue.
 That said, I happily can and do work by myself at several weddings every year.
 Please do not feel the pressures of the "second-photographer trend" because a GOOD photographer should be fully capable of covering a wedding all on their own unless of course there are particulars to a wedding that require a second person on the job.
 We will go over the size of your wedding and what best suits your needs.

-I have two photographers as my go-to gal's; Olivia Huyer & Bridget McLeod that I sub-contract to assist me when a second-photographer is needed.
+I have three photographers as my go-to gal's; Olivia Huyer, Bridget McLeod and Isabelle Buckley that I sub-contract to assist me when a second-photographer is needed.
 They are successful wedding photographers themselves, and have been fully-educated on how to follow my style and techniques throughout a day.
 Your date and location will determine which photographer works alongside me.

 Style & Photography